ergoplatform/ergodocs/docs/dev/protocol/avl.md

 Ergo has native support for AVL trees, an efficient authenticated data structure which allows proving various properties of the data without needing to know the entire set.

-This enables
-Verification on low-end hardware
-Mining on commodity hardware

 ## Single Operation Proof Size